The Center for Judaic, Holocaust, & Genocide Studies has hosted a number of conferences since our inception here at FGCU.

 As human beings, we are constantly finding ways to carry forward memories of the past – particularly those events that we find to be of great cultural or moral significance.
 In doing so, we are inevitably making choices about what is worth remembering and how we ought to remember it.
 What is it that guides these choices?
 What ought to guide them?
 How, for example, do we as a society commemorate historical acts of injustice in a responsible way?

 To explore these questions, the FGCU philosophy program hosted a special conference on the topic of “History, Memory, and Justice.”
-The conference took place March 24-25, 2017 in Room 247 of the Cohen Center.
+The conference took place March 24-25, 2017 in Room 247 of the Cohen Student Union.
 The event was free and open to the public.

 The Nazi Games: The Berlin Olympics After 80 Years